Published guidelines: examples where the destination of property must be varied

 Example 1 - redirection of a cash sum

-Where the subject-matter of the redirection is expressed as a cash sum (whether or not it is described as a legacy) it will be payable out of or will inevitably impinge on the amount or value of the interest of the legatee(s) or intestate successor(s) making that monetary provision.
+Where the subject-matter of the redirection is expressed as a cash sum it will be payable out of the interest of, or will inevitably impinge on the value of the interest of, the person(s) who benefitted from the disposition under the deceased’s will or intestacy.

 You may accept the instrument as a redirection of the property comprised in the death estate up to that amount or value, or total amount or value where more than one such sum is involved.
 It does not matter that, at the death, there were insufficient liquid assets (for example cash in hand or at bank) to provide that amount.